Wage/Hour Disputes

 Intentionally or unintentionally misclassifying a worker can result in disputes over wages, tax requirements, and benefits.
 For example, if an employee is misclassified as an independent contractor, then he or she may not be compensated for working overtime hours.
 Similarly, an employee may be wrongfully terminated if he or she is classified as an independent contractor.

 It is also illegal for an employer to misclassify a supervisor or manager as salary exempt.
 Sometimes employers try to avoid paying overtime and benefits by classifying employees as independent contractors.
-This is illegal and is a violation of your rights.
+This may violate California labor laws and employee rights.

 California workers who are misclassified may be able to recover compensation for the money they should have earned had they been properly classified.
 Employers who misclassify workers may also be subject to penalties through the California Labor Commission.